Level:

 12 spots added - 314 photos shared

 Welcome to Cameo Island, a small rocky island, bathed by crystal-clear Mediterranean water.
-Its snorkel spot, easily accessible from the Greek island of Zakynthos, is one of the best in Europe for swimming with sea turtles.
-Snorkeling in Cameo is not to be missed under any circumstances if you are visiting Zakynthos!
+Its snorkeling spot, easily accessible from the Greek island of Zakynthos, is one of the best in Europe for swimming with sea turtles.
+Snorkeling in Cameo is not to be missed when you are visiting Zakynthos!

 Cameo Island is a small private island located south of Zakynthos, in Laganas Bay.
 To get there, you must reach the small port of Agios Sostis, which is at the southern tip of Laganas Beach.
-The island is only a hundred meters from the coast and is linked to the port by a wooden pedestrian bridge.
-The entry fee to the island is euro 5 per person.
+The island is just a little over 100 yards from the coast and is linked to the port by a wooden pedestrian bridge.
+The entry fee to the island is $5 per person.

-The recommended water entrance point is located north of the island, about 50m after the end of the bridge, at the foot of a small building (see map).
+The recommended water entry point for snorkeling the northern area (snorkeling area 1 on the map above, which offers the best turtle-watching) is about 50 yards after the end of the bridge, at the foot of the ladders going up.
 Steps are carved into the cliff leading down to the shore, where a floating platform is installed in the summer.
-This water entrance point provides direct access to the best turtle watching area.

 Loggerhead turtles can be found all around Cameo Island, as well as at Laganas Beach.
-However, for the best chance of seeing them, we recommend that you prioritize the area located to the north of the island and the footbridge (the one indicated on the map above).
-The probability of meeting them here is higher than anywhere else.
+However, for the best chance of seeing them, we recommend the area located to the north of the island and the footbridge (the one indicated on the map above).
+The probability of encountering them here is higher than anywhere else.

-The recommended area for turtle viewing is made up of rocky and sandy beds, with an average depth observed at 2-4m.
-To find the turtles, you can look for other snorkelers already in the water, or even small boats that come to observe them from the surface.
 Otherwise, crisscross the area.
-Cameo Island is known as one of the best spots in Europe for swimming with turtles.
-If the chances of seeing them during a snorkeling time at this spot are high, we cannot guarantee that you’ll spot them.
+Cameo Island is known as one of the best spots in Europe for swimming with turtles (together with Green Bay, Cyprus).
+While the chances of seeing the turtles during your time snorkeling at this spot are high, we cannot guarantee that you’ll spot them.

 Apart from turtles, there is not much underwater life around Cameo Island.
-In rocky areas, we can still come across small shoals of salema, wrasse, and seabream.
+In rocky areas, you can still come across small shoals of salema, wrasse, seabass and seabream.

-There is a bar installed on Cameo beach, but it is closed when the island is privatized for weddings.
-There are a few to be found at Agios Sostis, but above all- there is a large choice of restaurants and lodging along Laganas Beach.
+There is a bar installed on Cameo Beach, but it is closed when the island is privatized for weddings.
+There are a few to be found at Agios Sostis, but there is a large choice of restaurants and lodging along Laganas Beach.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.